RikSeg/Cities-API/README.md

 A Web REST API for geolocation that uses:
 - Java (as Back-end)
 - Gradle (for dependencies management)
-- SpringBoot Frameworks (easy application building)
+- Spring Frameworks (easy application building and integration with DB and Website)
 - PostgreSQL(Database)